garthheff/CTF-Writeups/TryHackMe/Lookup.md

 ```

-lets see what linpeas.sh suggests, does suggest /usr/sbin/pwm is not a common / known file so might be it. not having much luck with gtfobins and other files.
+linpeas.sh suggests suggests /usr/sbin/pwm is not a common / known file so might be it. not having much luck with gtfobins and other files.
 https://gtfobins.github.io/gtfobins

 ```